Last Updated July 27, 2022

 Car air purifiers, like regular home air purifiers, can help many people.
 In particular, this includes:

 - People with allergies: Allergies are known to cause wheezing and sneezing.
 In the most severe cases, allergies can tighten your throat and block airways.
-Fortunately, avoiding this problem is easy when you have an air purifier.
+Fortunately, avoiding this problem is easy when you have a car air purifier.

 - People with asthma: Smoke – whether from natural sources or cigarettes – can irritate people with asthma.
-Again, filtering out these toxins with an air purifier can prevent flareups.
+Again, filtering out these toxins with a car air purifier can prevent flareups.

 - People with lung disease: Having lung disease can be frustrating because so many things can give you a cough or a feeling of tightness in the chest.
-Fortunately, air purifiers filter out most of the common culprits.
+Car air purifiers can help filter out most of the common culprits.

 - Children: Children have smaller lungs than adults and are more susceptible to toxins in the air.

-Other groups who might benefit from an air purifier include:
+Other groups who might benefit from a car air purifier include:

 - Parents of busy children